nbolton/synergy-vintage/README.md

 [v1.0.14](https://github.com/nbolton/synergy-vintage/releases/tag/1.0.14)
 from the 24th of August, 2003.

-## Last Vintage
+## Post-Vintage

-The transition from Synergy Vintage to Synergy Classic is when the Qt GUI was introduced.
+The transition from Synergy Vintage to Synergy Classic is marked by the introduction of the Qt GUI circa 2009.
 The last recorded version of the Qt GUI is [1.3.5](https://github.com/symless/synergy-core/releases/tag/1.3.5).
 Tast recorded version of Synergy without Qt is [1.3.1](https://github.com/nbolton/synergy-vintage/releases/tag/1.3.1),